clara-verret/problem_inverse/README.md

 #### For polyhedrons particles

+For polyhedrons, we start by building a polyhedron with random orientation, then we project it in the x-y plane, then we choose a y such that the line y=y goes through the projection.
+The chord length is the length of the intersection between the y=y line and the projection (polygon).

 ### Hyper-parameter tuning for the inverse problem (see inverse_problem.py)
 We recall the inverse problem : $\text{Find } \psi \in X \text{ minimizing } ||\mathcal{K} \psi - \overline{Q}||^2 + \delta ||\psi||^2$, where $\delta$ is an hyper-parameter to be tuned.